Skip to content

 Key takeaways

-- A recruiting landing page must do two jobs at once: rank for “[brand] affiliate program” and convert the partners who arrive.
+• A recruiting landing page does two jobs at once: rank for “[brand] affiliate program” and convert the partners who land.

-- A single, repeated call to action (“Apply to join”) outperforms a page with competing links.
+• A single, repeated call to action (“Apply to join”) beats a page full of competing links.

-- Proof — partner count, payout volume, named partners — builds the trust that closes the application.
+• Proof — partner count, payout volume, named partners — builds the trust that closes the deal.

-- The same specificity that converts partners also makes the page quotable by AI answer engines.
+• The same specifics that convert partners also make the page quotable by AI answer engines.

 A recruiting landing page is the highest-leverage page in your whole partner program, because it’s the one place where search demand and conversion meet.
 Get it right and a single URL earns rankings, captures branded intent, and turns curious creators into active partners.
-Get it wrong — bury it in a footer, hide the terms, scatter the calls to action — and even strong demand leaks away.
+Get it wrong — buried in a footer, terms hidden, calls to action scattered — and even strong demand leaks away.

 What makes a recruiting page rank?

-A recruiting page ranks when it’s a dedicated, crawlable URL that clearly answers a single query and earns links and engagement.
+A recruiting page ranks when it’s a dedicated, crawlable URL that clearly answers one query and earns links and engagement.
 The non-negotiables are structural before they’re creative:

-- Its own clean, indexable URL — a public /join page works perfectly — not a tab inside a logged-in dashboard or a JavaScript modal.
+• Its own clean, indexable URL — a public /join page is ideal — not a tab inside a logged-in dashboard or a JavaScript modal.

-- A keyword-aligned H1 that names your brand and “affiliate program” or “partner program”.
+• A keyword-aligned H1 naming your brand and “affiliate program” or “partner program”.

-- Server-rendered content so the offer is in the raw HTML search engines read.
+• Server-rendered content so the offer sits in the raw HTML search engines read.

-- A unique title tag and meta description that include the target keyword.
+• A unique title tag and meta description that carry the target keyword.

-- Internal links from high-authority pages — homepage, pricing, footer, relevant blog posts.
+• Internal links from high-authority pages — homepage, pricing, footer, and relevant blog posts.

 What must the page say to convert?

-To convert, the page must answer a partner’s three silent questions in the first screen: what do I earn, how does it work, and why should I trust you?
-Replace marketing adjectives with the specifics a partner needs to decide:
+To convert, the page has to answer a partner’s three silent questions in the first screen: what do I earn, how does it work, and why should I trust you?
+Swap marketing adjectives for the specifics a partner needs to decide:

-- Commission terms in plain numbers — the rate, whether it’s flat or percentage, one-time or recurring, and the cookie/attribution window.
+1. Commission terms in plain numbers — the rate, flat or percentage, one-time or recurring, and the cookie/attribution window.

-- What partners get — tracking links, promo codes, a real-time dashboard, creative assets, and a named payout method and cadence.
+2. What partners get — tracking links, promo codes, a real-time dashboard, creative assets, plus a named payout method and cadence.

-- Who it’s for — the audience or niche the program fits best, so the right partners self-select in.
+3. Who it’s for — the audience or niche it fits best, so the right partners self-select in.

-- Proof — number of active partners, total paid out, or named partners (with permission).
+4. Proof — active partner count, total paid out, or named partners (with permission).

-- One obvious next step — a single “Apply to join” call to action, repeated at the top and bottom.
+5. One obvious next step — a single “Apply to join” call to action, repeated top and bottom.

 Numbers convert and get cited